2023 Agenda

 A look at what communities, CRU archives and likeminded organisations are doing to improve their access to and management of records for claims.
 Moderator can frame these discussions in terms of how community or CRU archives can connect to or possibly be supported by the resource hub.

-Managing Historical Information: National Advisory Committee on Residential School Missing Children
+Managing Historical Information: Unmarked Burials and Missing Children

 Dr. Tricia Logan, University of British Columbia